 1) There Is More than One Way of Using Effects

-Like I said earlier, I like to put my BOSS RC-5 Loop Station (on Amazon) in the effects loop of my amplifier because I enjoy the freedom of being able to turn the effects on and off while jamming over a loop.
+Like I said earlier, I like to put my BOSS RC-5 Loop Station in the effects loop of my amplifier because I enjoy the freedom of being able to turn the effects on and off while jamming over a loop.

 But there are different ways of doing things, and it ultimately depends on what you’re doing, which brings me to my next point.